-The Company has entered into several financing agreements for the purchase of equipment.
-The terms of these financing arrangements are for a term of 2 years to 5 years, with interest rates ranging from 1.9% to 6.9% per annum, secured by the purchased equipment.
-The aggregate monthly payments of principal and interest of the outstanding notes payable as of March 31, 2021 is approximately \$28 and are due through 2024.
+The Company has entered into several financing agreements for the purchase of equipment in prior years.
+The terms of these financing arrangements are for a term of 2 years to 5 years, with interest rates ranging from 1.9% to 6.9% per annum, secured by the purchased equipment, and mature between September 2023 and December 2023.
+The aggregate monthly payments of principal and interest of the outstanding notes payable as of September 30, 2021 is approximately \$22.